CircuitFlyer/circuitflyer.github.io/index.md

 <br>

 **Listed below are some of my open source projects that you can build for yourself.
-Using popular off-the-shelf microcontroller development boards they are easy to assemble and even easier to program.**
+Using popular off-the-shelf microcontroller development boards that are easy to assemble and even easier to program.**

 ___